uselagoon/lagoon/docs/using-lagoon-advanced/deploytarget-configs.md

 ```

 !!!
 Note
-    `deployTarget` is an alias the Kubernetes or Openshift ID in the Lagoon API
+    `deployTarget` is an alias the Kubernetes or OpenShift ID in the Lagoon API

 It is also possible to configure multiple DeployTarget configurations.